-Staff will familiarise themselves with our safeguarding policy and procedures, and the Prevent initiative, and ensure they are aware of the processes to follow if they have concerns about a child.
+Staff will familiarise themselves with our safeguarding policy and procedures, and the Prevent initiative, and ensure they are aware of the processes to follow.
+Staff should always follow these procedures if they have concerns about a child.
 Staff will receive regular safeguarding training.

-Our child protection and safeguarding policy and procedures are available in the staff room and from the school office, in the electronic staff handbook, as well as in the policies section of our school website.
+Our child protection and safeguarding policy and procedures are available in the staff room and from the school office, as well as in the policies section of our school website.
 New staff will also be given copies on arrival.